Would you prefer to listen to this article? Use the player below, or you can listen to it on iTunes.

 But what’s ideal or better isn’t actually better if you can’t do those things consistently.
 If a busy mom has to choose between buying a head of broccoli, chopping it, and steaming it over something convenient like the drive through window at the local fast food restaurant, she may think, “Eating well is just too hard.”
 Sure, buying broccoli from a local farmer and preparing it yourself is likely a bit healthier than buying a bag of chopped frozen broccoli that you can microwave in the bag.
 But I’d much rather someone eat microwaved veggies than eat french fries from the drive through most days of the week.

 Bottom line: don’t stress over doing everything perfectly.
 Something “good” practiced frequently is better than “ideal” practiced occasionally.
+Be sure to read Eating in Moderation: How to Do It Right.

 15. Despite what some would have you believe, there is no “perfect diet” that works best for everyone.